alexellis/derek/GET.md

 * Finally test it works

 Raise a new issue and type in `Derek close` or `/close`, then edit your `.DEREK.yml` file to add your team and community maintainers/contributors.

+## Contributions

+If you're looking to hack on Derek, see [DEV.md](DEV.md) for how to set it up locally for testing and development.